-Emory Pathology’s residency program is at the heart of many of the Department’s clinical activities; resident training is overseen by many faculty and staff appreciative of the role of the residency in Emory’s academic mission.
-Among these faculty and staff, several individuals feature prominently:
+Emory’s Pathology residency program is at the heart of the Department’s clinical activities; resident training is coordinated by an excellent team dedicated Emory’s academic mission.

-Dr. Hill, or “Charlie” as he is known to the residents, is Emory Pathology’s Residency Director.
-Once an Emory pathology resident himself, Dr. Hill is now the Director of the Molecular Diagnostics Laboratory at Emory University Hospital.
+- Dr. Hill, or “Charlie” as he is known to the residents, is Emory Pathology’s Residency Director.
+Once an Emory pathology resident himself, Dr. Hill is now also the Director of the Molecular Diagnostics Laboratory at Emory University Hospital.

-Dr. Parslow is a William Patterson Timmie Professor and Chair of the Emory Department of Pathology and Laboratory Medicine.
+- Dr. Parslow is a William Patterson Timmie Professor and Chair of the Emory Department of Pathology and Laboratory Medicine.
 Though he is the head of a large and dynamic department, he is consistently available to residents at all levels of training for advice, discussion, or a quick chat.